 extends distally and is the site of attachment for ligaments found in the

-Anatomically the radius is located laterally to the ulna placing it nearer the thumb.
+Anatomically, the radius is located laterally to the ulna placing it near the thumb.
 The radius is slightly smaller than the

 ulna and pivots around the ulna to produce movement at the proximal and distal